Contact Lens Care

-Ideally, you should get an eye test once every 1 – 2 years, or anytime you feel you have an issue with your eyesight.
-Examining the eye can also help spot early signs of other underlying health issues.
-If you are at a higher risk of developing glaucoma, such as having relatives with glaucoma, you should be having an eye test at least once per year.
+Ideally, you should get an eye test once every 1–2 years, or anytime you feel you have an issue with your eyesight.
+Examining the eye can also help spot early signs of other underlying health conditions.
+If you are at a higher risk of developing glaucoma, you should have an eye test at least once per year.

 Is a contact lens test the same as a glasses test?

-A contact lens test in not the same as a test for prescription glasses.
-It is important that you specifically state that you want a contact lens fitting.
-Contact lenses and prescription glasses require two different prescriptions, therefore, require two different tests.
+A contact lens test is not the same as a test for prescription glasses.
+If you want to wear contact lenses, it’s important that you specifically state if you want to wear glasses or contact lenses.
+Contact lenses and prescription glasses require two different prescriptions, which also means that they require two different types of eye tests.
 A standard eye test will only give you a prescription for glasses if you have asked for that.
 As contact lenses sit directly on the eye, they require specific measuring and fitting.

 Can you get an eye test when you are pregnant?

 Yes – it is perfectly safe to get an eye test when you are pregnant, although you may not receive an accurate picture of the condition of your eyes.
 Hormonal changes and possible pregnancy-related swelling of the retina or optic nerve means that your eyesight may experience changes during pregnancy.
-While it is okay to seek medical advice if you experience changes during pregnancy, it is also best to seek a second test after to see if the changes subside.
+While it is okay to seek medical advice if you experience eye problems during pregnancy, it is also best to seek a second test post-pregnancy to see if the changes subside.

 Should you get a second opinion eye exam?

-If you feel unsatisfied with your initial test, or that you did not receive the quality of care that you expected, there is nothing wrong with getting a second test and opinion from another optician.
+If you feel unsatisfied with your initial test and visual acuity, or feel you did not receive the quality of care that you expected, there is nothing wrong with getting a second test and opinion from another optician.
 You would, however, have to pay for this.

-There are several online companies and apps that claim to offer online eye exams, although the validity and effectiveness of these tests has come under scrutiny.
-They are unable to examine the eye fully and spot more serious eye conditions cataracts, glaucoma or macular degeneration.
+There are several online companies and apps that claim to offer online eye exams, although the validity and effectiveness of these tests have come under scrutiny.
+They are unable to examine the eye fully and spot more serious eye conditions such as cataracts, glaucoma or macular degeneration.

-A computerised eye exam is not a substitute for seeing a qualified eye care professional and even if you choose to have a computerised eye exam, it is still vital that you are examined by a qualified optician.
+A computerised eye exam is not a substitute for seeing a qualified eye care professional and even if you choose to have a computerised eye exam, it is still vital that your eyes are examined by a qualified optician.